Blog Banner SVG

 Select a valid address for your business operations.
 The registered office can be a commercial space or a residential property.
 Accepted documents include a rent agreement, a recent utility bill, or a sale deed.

-If the premises are rented, submit a rent agreement along with a utility bill.
+If you rent the premises, submit the rent agreement along with a utility bill.
 For owned property, a sale deed or property tax receipt works as proof.

 The process may take 1-2 days to complete.